 'Safeguarding and promoting the welfare of children is everyone's responsibility.
-Everyone who comes into contact with children and their families and carers has a role to play in safeguarding children.
+Everyone who comes into contact with children and their families and carers has a role to play.
 In order to fulfil this responsibility effectively, all professionals should make sure their approach is child-centred.
 This means that they should consider, at all times, what is in the best interests of the child.'
-(DFE 2019)
+(DFE 2021)